 The Young Shakespeareans Program is an important and integral entity in our partner schools.
 It has proven instrumental in elevating test scores among participating students, motivates younger students to strive toward eligibility when they come of age, and is a great source of pride and achievement for the surrounding neighborhood, enabling them to attract support from the wider community.
-As importantly, everyone witnesses the students' potential manifested early in life, creating a strong foundation, framework of support, and path to fulfill their promise and their future.
+Everyone witnesses the students' potential manifested early in life, creating a strong foundation, framework of support, and path to fulfill their promise and their future.

 "Thank you so much for your work at Nevin Avenue Elementary School.
 It was an amazing experience for the student performers, teachers, and the students...it was truly an exceptional performance for them to experience.